MESSELMIyahya/NoorJs/docs/doc.md

 In this example we created the `App` component that renders two (peer-to-peer) children component.

-Let's start with the `MainSection` which's the channel provider , we created `myThemeChannel` channel and used it in this component to provide the `theme` state and we called the `onChange` function to change some styles when the `theme` state gets changed using the `themeRef`.
+Let's start with the `MainSection` which is the channel provider , we created `myThemeChannel` channel and used it in this component to provide the `theme` state and we called the `onChange` function to change some styles when the `theme` state gets changed using the `themeRef`.

-In the other hand in the `ToggleButton` component which's the accessor , we accessed the `theme` state using the `channel` plug returned `accessor` method and assigned that sheared data in `theme_chan` var **(if we destructor it and the provider component hasn't rendered yet and the channel data is still empty we'll get an error ,so to access it after the provider component has set the data in the channel we should assign it to a var to access what is inside it.)** then we created the `toggle` arrow function to toggle the theme and passed it to the onclick in the button.
+In the other hand in the `ToggleButton` component which is the accessor , we accessed the `theme` state using the `channel` plug returned `accessor` method and assigned that sheared data in `theme_chan` var **(if we destructure it and the provider component hasn't rendered yet and the channel data is still empty we'll get an error ,so to access it after the provider component has set the data in the channel we should assign it to a var to access what is inside it.)** then we created the `toggle` arrow function to toggle the theme and passed it to the onclick in the button.

 When we click button the theme will be changed.